Inside Puerto Rico’s Power Struggle

 According to a source familiar with the board’s long-term strategy, who declined to be named because of the confidential nature of the discussions, much of the transformation it envisions involves private investors, including investments from Tesla—which is already piloting six projects to restore power for critical infrastructure on the island—and the Energy Answers incinerator.
 Some of the options on the table include the creation of solar-powered “micro grids” and increasing investment in renewables, initiatives that private-sector energy and infrastructure executives at the board’s financial planning sessions have presented as necessary solutions to Puerto Rico’s vulnerability from climate change, rampant pollution, and its near-total lack of alternative power.
 Still, according to the FOMB, it’s almost impossible to do any of these things without significant funding beyond what’s been provided from the federal government, and the tax bill recently signed by President Trump introduces more fiscal challenges for the island to overcome that might further hamper recovery.

-The court-ordered alignment between FOMB and government of Puerto Rico may not withstand those pressures and the pressures of transformation.
+The court-ordered alignment between FOMB and the government of Puerto Rico may not withstand those pressures and the pressures of transformation.
 FOMB has its next fiscal-planning session in mid-January, during which the push and pull between the government and the board on both issues of PREPA’s transformation and the financial status of the island should be apparent.
 Will privatization and austerity pit the interests of Puerto Rico’s bondholders against those of its citizens?
 In the wake of the Whitefish scandal, can private actors be counted on to refrain from exploiting an island in need?
 And, on an island with a diminishing population where the power authority and its debt albatross—along with its teetering power monopoly—are critical for political control, will the bondholders or the citizens win out?
 The answer will likely determine when the lights come back on, and if they’ll stay on through the next inevitable storm.